-bandwidth map of string-integer pairs, key either burst or rate, value in range 1 to 4,294,967,295 map of string-string pairs direction: string, either from-lport or to-lport match: string external_ids
+bandwidth map of string-integer pairs, key either burst or rate, value in range 1 to 4,294,967,295 direction: string, either from-lport or to-lport match: string

 The QoS rule's priority.
 Rules with numerically higher priority take precedence over those with lower.
 If two QoS rules with the same priority both match, then the one actually applied to a packet is undefined.